jrxrs/thesandbox/OCPJ7P.md

   * You should consider using the abstract factory design pattern when you have a family of objects to be created.
   * A DAO design pattern essentially separates your core business logic from your persistence logic.
   * The Visitor pattern works on the basis of double displatch, each class accepts a Vistor and then invokes a method on that Vistor passing itself as a parameter to the method it calls.
+  * The composition pattern can be used to solve the multiple inheritance problem in Java:
+    * Interfaces describe capabilities.
+    * Classes implement these capabilities.
+    * Capabilities are aggregated.
+    * A (wrapper) class that needs to provide a wide spectrum of features, e.g. a Bank that must support `Depositing`, `Withdrawing` and `Athentication` can simply compose objects that implement those features and then delegate behaviour to them, e.g. an `Account` might implement `Depositing` & `Withdrawing`, where as a Secutiry class might provide the `Athentication`.

 ## Generics & Collections ##